All of our food is delivered fully pre-cooked with instructions on the label for proper heating using the stovetop, air fryer, oven, or microwave.

 - After flipping your protein, add the rest of the ingredients (starch + veggies) and warm for another 2-3 minutes.

-- This method works perfectly for any Meal Plan or Meal Prep option.
+- This method works perfectly for any meal plan or a la carte option.

-- Line the tray with foil or parchment paper, and spray with spray oil.
+- Line an oven safe dish with foil or parchment paper, and spray with spray oil.

 - Preheat your oven to 375°F.